ircv3/ircv3-specifications/core/capability-negotiation.md

 Previous versions of this spec listed that `CAP ACK` could be sent from the client to server, for capabilities that required extra client acknowledgement.
 This was removed since cap modifiers have been deprecated and removed (except for `-`, which has been specified in other ways).

+Previous versions of this spec listed connection registration in the middle.
+This section has been rewritten and placed near the front, now including examples of negotiating capabilities during initial registration.